danwood1992/django-tenancy/CONTRIBUTING.md

-# Contributing to Django Tenancy Boilerplate
+# Contributing to Django django_realms Boilerplate

-First off, thank you for considering contributing to Django Tenancy, this is my first open source project and i wasnt expecting anyone to be honest.
+First off, thank you for considering contributing to Django django_realms, this is my first open source project and i wasnt expecting anyone to be honest.
 It's people like you that make open source such a great thing.

 ## Where do I go from here?